-A successful return isn’t just about getting people back at their desks.
-If you’re hoping to adopt a return to office policy in 2024, you’ll need a plan for building a thriving workplace.
-One that draws on the strength of in-person connection and the flexibility of remote work.
+A successful return isn’t just about getting people back at their desks and into office space.
+If you’re hoping to commit to an in-office policy in 2025 and beyond, you’ll need a plan for building a thriving workplace.
+One that draws on the strength of in-person connection and the flexibility of hybrid work.
+But which also provides clarity and structure.

 Here, we look at return to office trends.
 We explore what RTO mandates mean for employers and employees.
 And we share some practical tips to address the challenges faced by both.

-Return to office mandates: How did we get here?
+Return to office (RTO) mandates: How did we get here?

 The term “return to office” has evolved over the last few years.